Two of the Lower Mainland’s best Halloween haunted houses in October are found at Potter’s House of Horrors at 12530 72nd Avenue in Surrey.

 Expect loud rocking music, flashing lights, the odd scary character walking around, and to be surrounded by people mostly between the ages of 15 and 30 while waiting in the lineups.
 Inside the venues expect lots of blood and bulging eyes, torture-chamber-like scenes, musty smells and wax-museum-calibre characters.

 If you like haunted houses, you’ll love this place!

 Hours and Admission

 Potter’s House of Horrors runs nightly almost every day in October except for a few week days early in the month and on the Thanksgiving Monday when it’s closed.

-Regular admission in 2017 ranges from around $14 to $16 for adults and $10 to $12 for children ages 12 and under per house depending on the day, or slightly less than double for both attractions.
-It’s usually cheaper on weekdays earlier in the month – and less crowded – and more on weekends and during the last week before Halloween.
+Regular admission last year ranged from around $14 to $16 for adults and $10 to $12 for children ages 12 and under per house depending on the day, or slightly less than double for both attractions.
+In 2018 regular admission to one house costs $16 for adults and $13 for children.

-Speed passes are also available most years at a cost of $20-$40 for children depending on the date and number of houses, and $28-$50 for adults.
-The speed passes allow you to skip the general admission lineups, which on weekends and close to Halloween night can take up to 90 minutes or more to get through.
+Speed passes are also available most years.
+They cost more but allow you to skip the general admission lineups, which on weekends and close to Halloween night can take up to 90 minutes or more to get through.

 In 2016 there were two haunted houses at Potter’s – “Monstrosity” and “The Swampin’ Slaughterhouse,” the first of which was new for 2016 and the latter the same as in 2015.